V3R v1.4 — What's New

 Bulk visibility toggle now syncs matte and burn-back

-Hiding all layers via the bulk toggle used to leave a phantom matte tint and any burn-back imprint on the substrate, since the per-layer change handlers were bypassed.
 The toggle now correctly rebuilds the burn-back mask and re-syncs lamination uniforms in both directions, so Show All / Hide All matches what you'd expect.

 Layer naming